What constitutes private vs. common space?

 What am I not suppose to do?

-An easy way to interpret the alcohol policy is those under 21 years of age are not to possess or consume alcohol, and those over 21 years of age are not to possess or consume alcohol outside of private spaces unless otherwise designated, nor should they provide those under 21 years of age with alcohol.
-Furthermore, drinking games and problematic behavior is prohibited.
+An easy way to interpret the alcohol policy is that those under 21 years of age are not to possess or consume alcohol, and those over 21 years of age are not to possess or consume alcohol outside of private spaces unless otherwise designated, nor should they provide those under 21 years of age with alcohol.
+Furthermore, drinking games and intoxication are prohibited.

-In what situations can I consume alcohol in a public space?
+In what situations can I consume alcohol in a common space?

 There are few times when this is allowed.
-Students may only consume alcohol in public spaces when there is event-registered alcohol being served.
-For example, some events in the Balfour Atrium serve alcohol.
+Students may only consume alcohol in common spaces when there is a College-sponsored event that has been approved to serve alcohol.
+For example, on occasion, there are events in the Balfour-Hood Atrium or Emerson Dining where alcohol is served.
 In these cases, only students who are 21 or older may consume alcohol, and they may only consume the alcohol that is provided at the event.

 What is a common source?